 (5) The Group has recognized deferred tax liabilities for the taxable temporary differences related to investments in subsidiaries, which relate to undistributed earnings that are expected to be distributed at the end of the reporting period.
-For the consolidated fiscal years ended March 31, 2023 and 2024, the Group does not recognize deferred tax liabilities for taxable temporary differences related to the investment in subsidiaries, expect for the taxable temporary differences mentioned above.
+For the consolidated fiscal years ended March 31, 2024 and 2025, the Group does not recognize deferred tax liabilities for taxable temporary differences related to the investment in subsidiaries, expect for the taxable temporary differences above.
 This is because the Group can control the timing of the reversal of the temporary differences and it is probable that the temporary differences will not reverse in the foreseeable future.
-The temporary differences related to the investment in subsidiaries for which deferred tax liabilities are not recognized as of March 31, 2023 and 2024 are 536,605 million yen and 642,836 million yen, respectively.
+The temporary differences related to the investment in subsidiaries for which deferred tax liabilities are not recognized as of March 31, 2024 and 2025 are 642,836 million yen and 692,743 million yen, respectively.

-(6).
-Deferred tax assets are recognized to the extent that it is probable that taxable income will be earned against which the deductible temporary differences etc. can be utilized.
+(6) Deferred tax assets are recognized to the extent that it is probable that taxable income will be earned against which the deductible temporary differences etc. can be utilized.
 Deferred tax liabilities are recognized in principle for all taxable temporary differences.

 The calculation of deferred tax assets may be affected by changes in uncertain economic conditions and other factors, and if the timing and amount of actual taxable income may differ from the estimates, this could cause a significant impact on the amount of deferred tax assets in the consolidated financial statements for the following fiscal year.
-In taxable entities who report a loss for the consolidated fiscal years ended March 31, 2023 and 2024, deferred tax assets exceeding deferred tax liabilities were 54,853 million yen as of March 31, 2023, and are not applicable as of March 31, 2024.
+In taxable entities who report a loss for the consolidated fiscal years ended March 31, 2024 and 2025, deferred tax assets exceeding deferred tax liabilities are not applicable as of March 31, 2024 and 2025.

-O .
-International tax reform - the Pillar Two Model Rules
+1 International tax reform - the Pillar Two Model Rules